taylormerry/March-Madness-2019/README.md

 ## Viewing This Project

-The order in which the python files are to be ran is:
+The order in which you should run the python files is:

 1) TeamDataCleaning.ipynb up until needing the weights for the team weighted efficiency rating
 2) RatingLinearRegression.ipynb